Git-Forked/LOTRO-Music-Book/README.txt

     • Buttons blink for confirmation, and do not blink on rejection of action.

+New Features Include:

+    • A new theme.
+    • Queue list to add and remove songs from.
+    • Two new buttons: [ + Queue ] and [ - Queue ]
+    • New [ Play Queued ] button to play the top song in your queue.
+    • [ Play Queued ] button grows darker orange as queue fills up.
+        The color indicates when you will need to add more songs, and turns yellow when empty.
+    • Hovering the mouse over the [ Play Queued ] button displays the queue in a tooltip.
+    • Songs are automatically removed from queue upon play.

-LOTRO Music Book should work on all systems that can run python and the required import modules, including on the following operating systems: Linux, MacOs, Windows.
+LOTRO Music Book was made for Linux, but should work on any system that can run python and the required imported modules.

 Required modules:
+    import pyautogui
+    import pyclip
+    import os
-    import pyautogui, os, glob
+    import glob
     from time import sleep
     from subprocess import run
     from tkinter import *
     from tkinter import ttk
     from tktooltip import ToolTip
-    import pyclip

 LOTRO Music Book preview image: